ahmed20008/Analog-Clock/README.md

 # Analog-Clock
-This Analog clock is in a Web page using Html, CSS  and javascript
+I developed this Analog Clock using Html, CSS  and JavaScript.